Kim Eslinger

 Long-term closures/restrictions

-• The north westbound lane, bike lane, and parking lane will be closed on Washington Avenue between Portland Ave and Park Ave.
-These closures will remain in place through spring 2022.
+• The north westbound lane, bike lane, and parking lane remains closed on Washington Ave between Portland Ave and Park Ave.
+These closures will remain in place until the project completed.
 This is necessary for the contractor to utilize the existing shaft to connect the existing tunnel to the new tunnel.

 • Crosswalks across Washington Ave and Portland Ave will remain open.